-In our discussion of the Hamiltonian constraints of canonical gravity in §2.3 we emphasised the necessity of treating the constraints such that both the fundamental symmetry of the theory and dynamics are respected.
+In our discussion of the Hamiltonian constraints of canonical gravity in $\S2.3$ we emphasised the necessity of treating the constraints such that both the fundamental symmetry of the theory and dynamics are respected.
 The problem of triviality that beset the reductive temporal relational stance can be understood as a failure on the second count and the problem of indeterminism that troubled the Machian temporal relationalist stance (sans a fixed foliation) can be understood as a failure on the first.
 The kernel of brilliance that allows the RDT scheme to avoid both of these problems is to construct the families of complete observables such that the specification of each family member is deterministic, since they are individually constant along the orbit associated with the Hamiltonian constraints, and yet collectively they are still adequate to represent dynamical universes because of the use of the unreduced phase space.
 Thus, by endorsing the complete observables as our fundamental object we are provided with an ontology which solves at least one aspect of the problem of time in canonical gravity.
 However, unlike in a shape dynamics implementation of Machian temporal relationalism, we are not provided with a notion of how to represent change.
-In the case of our second denial, although time is absent in the sense that it has been relegated to an emergent level, it is still a substantive notion as derived concepts.
+In the case of our second denial, although time is absent in the sense that it's metrical structure has been relegated to an emergent level, it is certainly still a substantive concept since we have temporal ordering of spatial states without our basic ontological structure.
 Moreover, change is still a well defined notion, as we are free to specify the evolution of observable quantities between hypersurfaces with respect to an ephemeris time.
 What notion of change can we attach to the RDT scheme?